annadella-pugliese/SOCIAL-PROJECT-ECOTURISM/README.md

 # SOCIAL-PROJECT-ECOTURISM
-An innovative project creating short films with the support of AI technology, promoting sustainable ecotourism in the United States, starting in Colorado.
-As part of the "Your Green Footprint" initiative, tourists will participate in ecological restoration by planting native species and receive digital certificates with estimated CO₂ capture impact
+Innovative project creating short films with the support of AI technology, promoting sustainable ecotourism in the United States, starting in Colorado.
+As part of the "Your Green Footprint" initiative, tourists will participate in ecological restoration by planting native species supervised by the relevant authorities, receiving digital certificates with estimated CO₂ capture impact.

-Componentes Clave:
-1. 10 cortometrajes en locaciones icónicas de Colorado (ej: Montañas Rocosas, Mesa Verde), con narrativas que fusionan aventura, cultura ancestral y conservación.
-2. Monetización sostenible ("EcoReels"): 8 ejes estratégicos incluyen alianzas gubernamentales, streaming, patrocinios verdes, festivales de cine, experiencias turísticas interactivas y apps gamificadas.
+Key Components:
+1. 10 short films in iconic Colorado locations (e.g., Rocky Mountains, Mesa Verde), with narratives that merge adventure, ancestral culture, and conservation
+2. Sustainable Monetization ("EcoReels"): 8 strategic axes include government partnerships, streaming, green sponsorships, film festivals, and tourism experiences.
+Interactive and gamified applications
-3. Impacto triple:
+3. Triple Impact:

-    *	Ambiental: Restauración de ecosistemas y captura de CO₂.

-    *	Social: Conexión cultura-naturaleza y empleo local.

-    *	Económico: Desarrollo de emprendimientos turísticos y modelos B2B.

-Tecnología:
-Edición manual y automatizada, georreferenciación, app con IA para rutas personalizadas y seguimiento de impacto ecológico.

-Alcance:
-Proyecto escalable con potencial de réplica en otros estados, alineado con objetivos de sostenibilidad y economía creativa
+    *	Environmental: Ecosystem restoration and CO₂ capture.
+    *	Social: Culture-nature connection and local employment.
+    *	Economic: Development of tourism ventures and B2B models.

+Technology:
+Automated editing, georeferencing, AI-powered application for authorized personalized routes, and ecological impact monitoring.

+Scope:
+Scalable project with potential for replication in other states, aligned with sustainability and creative economy goals.

+Implementation:
+First phase: Creation of initial alliances (estimated time: 0-6 months) Second phase: Expansion (estimated time: 6-18 months) Third phase: Consolidation (estimated time: 18+ months)